mondu-ai/bnpl-checkout-woocommerce/README.txt

 = 2.0.0 =

 If you were using the old Mondu plugin for WooCommerce, please remove it first before activating this new one.
+You will also need to reenter the Mondu API key and reenable the Payment Method on WooCommerce settings.